-A simple technique to help reignite your love for reading.
+Use this simple technique to help reignite your love for reading.

-The following is a simple technique that I’ve recently discovered that might be just what you need to reignite your love for reading.
+Great.
+Here’s a simple technique that I’ve recently discovered that might be just what you need to reignite your love for reading.

 Why We Sometimes Hit a Wall with Our Reading Habits and What You Can Do About It.